 Treatment of Dysbiosis in Horses

 Left untreated, dysbiosis in horses can potentially lead to serious secondary medical complications.
-Potential complications resulting from dysbiosis include laminitis, founder, and insulin-related issues.
+Potential complications resulting from dysbiosis include inflammatory bowel disease, colitis, colic, and systemic inflammatory response-related laminitis.

 When dysbiosis is present, nutrient absorption is compromised and can lead to malnutrition.
 Supportive therapy is needed to restore the balance of flora residing in the equine gastrointestinal system.